 If you’ve recently gotten engaged, there’s nothing better than taking photographs with your new fiance to capture this special time in your life.
 Engagement photos are some of the most used images throughout your wedding journey.
-They can be used for save the date cards, wedding websites, photo wedding invitations, newspaper wedding announcements, and more.
+They can be used for wedding websites, photo wedding invitations, newspaper wedding announcements, and more.
 You can even gift your family and friends or wedding party with personalized gifts that show off the two of you.

-Taking engagement photos can also help you scout your wedding photographer.
-If you’re in love with your engagement photos, you’ve likely found the photographer for the big day.
 As you prepare a checklist, you’ll want to include scheduling an engagement photo session early on.
 Our guidelines below will guide you on when to take engagement photos so you share your news the right way.

-Engagement photos should be taken within 1-2 months of getting engaged, before you get carried away with wedding planning.
+Engagement photos should be taken within 1-2 months of getting engaged before you get carried away with wedding planning.
 After you get engaged, you should hire a photographer right away to take your engagement photos so you don’t have to worry about them later on in the wedding journey.
 In addition to keeping up with your normal life, making wedding plans can take up a lot of your time.
 Engagement photos can easily become an afterthought based on your timeline.
 So, we strongly suggest getting your engagement photos taken care of sooner than later.

 Taking engagement photos within 1-2 months of your exciting news will also prepare you for engagement party invitations (if you’re choosing to celebrate) and save the date cards.
 You won’t have to think twice about your stationery since you’ll already have photos ready to customize your items with.
 Plus, family and friends who haven’t seen you in a while will appreciate updated photos.
 Most importantly, engagement photos serve as keepsakes so you don’t want to put them off any longer than necessary.
 Capturing the magic of the moment can only happen if the moment is still relevant in your timeline.